Alex-Lewandowski/NISAR_GCOV_Cookbook/README.md

 ### Section 4: PolSAR Tutorials
 Notebooks focusing on NISAR GCOV covariance channels.

+### Section 5: Additional NISAR Resources
+Links to additional NISAR and NISAR GCOV resources.

+### Section 6: Contibute to the NISAR GCOV Cookbook
+We welcome contributions!
+Learn how to raise issues, make updates, and add content to this cookbook.

 ## Running the Notebooks

 You can run the notebooks on a Jupyter Hub such as [OpenSARLab](https://opensciencelab.asf.alaska.edu/) or on your local machine.